-Generative design mimics nature’s evolutionary approach to design.
-Designers or engineers input design goals into generative design software, along with parameters such as materials, manufacturing methods, and cost constraints.
-Then, using cloud computing, the software explores all the possible permutations of a solution, quickly generating design alternatives.
+Generative design is a design exploration process.
+Designers or engineers input design goals into the generative design software, along with parameters such as performance or spatial requirements, materials, manufacturing methods, and cost constraints.
+The software explores all the possible permutations of a solution, quickly generating design alternatives.
 It tests and learns from each iteration what works and what doesn’t.

 In the time you can create one idea, a computer can generate thousands, along with the data to prove which designs perform best.